 Long ago in one America far from here Ralph Elliott lived.
 He was budy analyzing the market on the long winter evenings and eventually developed the concept of the fractal nature of the market.
 Several generations of the traders have passed but his theory still finds its application in market analysis.
-We should say now that this theory work only on the trend markets and is not applicable for the flat ones.
+We should say now that this theory works only on the trend markets and does not apply to the flat ones.
 It should also be noted that the market has changed significantly over the past 100 years and the Elliott theory doesn’t prove to be so right as it used to be but it can still be used by every trader even now.
-Moreover, some traders even create their trading strategies on the basis of the Waves.
+Moreover, some traders even create their trading strategies based on the Waves.

 This article will be devoted to the postulates of the Wave Theory and its basis, and how to apply the theory in Forex trading.

 Elliott found a distraction in studying the stock market behavior while overcoming the consequences of a serious sickness.
 He concentrated on the study of the charts on different periods trying to find a universal principle of the price behavior.
 He thought that would help one to predict the movement direction of the market quotations with high accuracy.

 By the end of the 1920th, he managed to create a working version of the theory.
 It was the 5-wave pattern describing almost everything that happens on the market.
 Elliott noticed that the mass psychology was unified in general.
 He believed it was a consequence of the reaction to the external factors.
 Thus, you can describe the increasing and decreasing oscillations as some repetitive patterns.
 The wave pattern.
 At the same time, the author found out that the market itself had a fractal nature so the same pattern occurs at different time intervals.
 That is, we can infinitely split the existing wave moves into the smaller ones.
 In other words, each movement repeats itself on the different scales.